 - Closed-loop ROI analysis

 Sisense is a business analytics dashboard designed to help non-IT pros visualize and understand their data.
-It collates and organizes data from multiple sources through built-in connectors, a drag and drop interface, and custom filters.
+It collates and organizes data from multiple sources through built-in connectors, a drag-and-drop interface, and custom filters.
 Visualization features include geographical maps, KPI gauges, line charts, scatter plots, and pie charts.
-The built-in connectors provide plug and play compatibility with popular marketing apps like Salesforce, Adwords, and Google Analytics, and Excel.
+The built-in connectors provide plug-and-play compatibility with popular marketing apps like Salesforce, Adwords, and Google Analytics, as well as Excel.
 It also offers a specific configuration for lead generation analytics.
-Leave a review for Sisense.

 - Built-in connectors